mihdalal/robomimic/docs/miscellaneous/contributing.md

 # Contributing Guidelines

-Our team wholeheartedly welcomes the community to contribute to robomimic.
+Our team wholeheartedly welcomes the community to contribute to manipgen_robomimic.
 Contributions from members of the community will help ensure the long-term success of this project.
 Before you plan to make contributions, here are important resources to get started with:

-- Read the robomimic [documentation](https://robomimic.github.io/docs/introduction/overview.html) and [paper](https://arxiv.org/abs/2108.03298)
+- Read the manipgen_robomimic [documentation](https://manipgen_robomimic.github.io/docs/introduction/overview.html) and [paper](https://arxiv.org/abs/2108.03298)
-- Check our latest status from existing [issues](https://github.com/ARISE-Initiative/robomimic/issues), [pull requests](https://github.com/ARISE-Initiative/robomimic/pulls), and [branches](https://github.com/ARISE-Initiative/robomimic/branches) and avoid duplicate efforts
+- Check our latest status from existing [issues](https://github.com/ARISE-Initiative/manipgen_robomimic/issues), [pull requests](https://github.com/ARISE-Initiative/manipgen_robomimic/pulls), and [branches](https://github.com/ARISE-Initiative/manipgen_robomimic/branches) and avoid duplicate efforts
 - Join our [ARISE Slack](https://ariseinitiative.slack.com) workspace for technical discussions.
 Please [email us](mailto:yukez@cs.utexas.edu) to be added to the workspace.

 We encourage the community to make four major types of contributions:

 - **Bug fixes**: Address open issues and fix bugs presented in the `master` branch.
-- **Additional datasets and tasks:** Make robomimic compatible with more kinds of datasets, simulators, and tasks.
+- **Additional datasets and tasks:** Make manipgen_robomimic compatible with more kinds of datasets, simulators, and tasks.
 - **New algorithms:** Develop new algorithms or re-implement existing algorithms for learning from robot manipulation datasets.
 - **Implement new functionalities:** Implement new features, such as training with new kinds of observations (depth images, lidar, force/torque sensors).